 2014 Water Bond

-- Avoiding “earmarks” that allocate funds for specific projects without a competitive process;
+- Eliminate “earmarks” that allocate funds for specific projects without a competitive process;

-- Supporting substantial funding for local resources development projects, including Integrated Regional Water Management programs in both urban and rural areas, water recycling / conservation, and groundwater cleanup; and;
+- Local resources development projects, including Integrated Regional Water Management programs

 Background on the 2014 Water Bond